EvanForsythe/BB485/week01.md

 ## <ins>**Connecting to Jupyter Hub course workspace**<ins>

-We will use remote servers in this course, which we'll connect to via the internet.
+We will use remote servers in this course, which we will connect to via the internet.

 ![servers](/Images/Week01/servers.png)

+## How to access the class Jupyter Hub:

 The link to the lab Jupyter Hub is on Canvas under 'Class Resources'.